NetanelAlis/ShtiCell/README.md

 # ShtiCell

-**ShtiCell** is a Java-based spreadsheet application inspired by popular tools like Google Sheets and Excel. it combines familiar spreadsheet functionalities with a unique, flexible, and advanced implementation.
+**ShtiCell** is a Java-based spreadsheet application inspired by popular tools like Google Sheets and Excel.
+It combines familiar spreadsheet functionalities with a unique, flexible, and advanced implementation.

 ## Overview